Stefan-Code/gglsbl3/README.md

-gglsbl
+gglsbl3
 ======

-Python client library for Google Safe Browsing API
+Python 3 client library for Google Safe Browsing API

 Disclaimer
 ----------
+This Code is ported from here: https://github.com/afilipovich/gglsbl The master branch is experimental and unstable at the moment (until the first release).
+Use at your own risk!
 While the code was developed according to official [Developers Guide](https://developers.google.com/safe-browsing/developers_guide_v3) this is **not** a reference implementation.
 You also may want to check